AktherHosen/Library-Management-System-Backend/README.md

 - Borrow books with availability enforcement
 - Aggregation summary of borrowed books
 - Schema validation using Mongoose and Zod
-- Static methods and middleware (pre/post) in Mongoose
+- Static methods and middleware (pre and post) in Mongoose
 - Filtering, sorting, and limit support for listing books

 ## Folder Structure